mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Why would they do that?
 They've already finished with us.
 What could they possibly still want with Heiko now?"

-"They will not stop, Pomri.
+"They will not stop.
 Not until everyone is under their thumb."

-"Then let us prick their thumbs," she said with nearly a smile, "until there is no more blood to spill."
+"Then let us prick the thumb with sword and spear," she said with nearly a smile, "until there is no more blood to spill."

 Setre let out a sigh, seeing that she wouldn't be able to convince her that easily.